Francis Of Delirium Fan Guide

 Where to Stay in Edinburgh

-Edinburgh offers a vast array of accommodation options to suit every budget and preference for your Francis Of Delirium concert experience.
+Edinburgh offers a diverse range of accommodation to suit every budget and preference, ensuring you can have a comfortable stay while attending the Francis Of Delirium gig.

 Frequently Asked Questions

 What time does Francis Of Delirium typically take the stage?
-Doors for The Mash House gigs usually open around 7:00 PM or 7:30 PM.
-If there's an opening act, they'll likely start around 8:00 PM for a 30-45 minute set.
-Francis Of Delirium, as the headliners, would typically take the stage between 9:00 PM and 9:30 PM, finishing their set around 10:30 PM to 11:00 PM, depending on the length of the show and any encore.
+Doors usually open around 7:00 PM for events at The Mash House.
+If there is a support act, they often begin around 7:30 PM or 8:00 PM, playing for approximately 30-45 minutes.
+Francis Of Delirium, as the headliner, is likely to take the stage between 9:00 PM and 9:30 PM, with their set concluding around 10:45 PM to 11:00 PM, adhering to venue licensing hours.

 Photography and video policies?
-Generally, small, personal cameras and mobile phones are permitted for personal use, but professional cameras with detachable lenses are usually prohibited.
-It's always best to check the specific venue policy on their website or social media closer to the date, as rules can vary.
-Be mindful of others and avoid obstructing views.
+Generally, personal mobile phones are permitted for casual photography and video recording.
+However, professional cameras with detachable lenses, video recording equipment, and flash photography are usually prohibited.
+It's always best to check the specific venue policy on the night or in advance.

 What's the refund policy?
-Refund policies are typically determined by the ticket vendor.
-In most cases, tickets are non-refundable unless the event is cancelled.
+Refund policies are usually determined by the ticket vendor.
+Generally, tickets are non-refundable unless the event is cancelled by the artist or venue.
 If the event is rescheduled, tickets are usually valid for the new date.
-Always check the terms and conditions of your ticket purchase.
+Always check the terms and conditions of your specific ticket purchase.

 Top Tips for Francis Of Delirium at The Mash House